Spotify(opens in new tab)

 If there is a throne to be won in music streaming, Spotify won it years ago.
-They've got a great selection, they've somehow gotten a better reputation for algorithms than Google, and with their Student pricing, they lure in younger listeners in droves and then hook them into staying long after they graduate.
+It has a great selection, a great algorithm for recommendations, and even though YouTube Music added a student pricing option, Spotify still manages to hook them into staying long after they graduate.
 Not even Apple — the name synonymous with music players for the last 20 years — could make much of a dent.
-But there is a new challenger coming for the king.

 YouTube Music and Spotify both offer free versions and paid versions.
-Neither let you download music for offline listening — and both break up the music with audio ads every few songs — but at least Spotify will let you play music with the screen off.
-YouTube Music pauses the music when free users turn off the screen or leave the Now Playing window, which means that YouTube Music Free will monopolize your screen and thus your battery while you're listening to it.
+Neither service's free version lets you download music for offline listening — and both break up the music with audio ads every few songs — but at least Spotify will let you play music with the screen off.
+YouTube Music pauses the music when free users turn off the screen or leave the Now Playing window, which means that YouTube Music Free will monopolize your screen and thus your battery while you're listening.

-Spotify Premium is $9.99/month for a single user or $14.99/month for a family plan of up to 6 users at the same billing address — all Spotify accounts must be billed to the same address for a family plan.
-A $4.99/month Spotify Student plan bundles in a basic (ad-support) Hulu subscription, and is just about the best student subscription price in streaming media today.
-Spotify Premium can bundle with basic Hulu for non-students at $12.99/month.
-Spotify only has a device limit for downloads, which is 3 devices, each with a download limit of 3,333 songs, which is easy to remember and easy to hit for music addicts.
+Spotify Premium is $9.99/month for a single user or $14.99/month for a family plan of up to six users at the same billing address (all Spotify accounts must be billed to the same address for a family plan).
+A $4.99/month Spotify Student plan bundles in a basic (ad-support) Hulu subscription and is just about the best student subscription price in streaming media today.
+There's also a Duo plan that gets two people living under the same roof premium accounts at $12.99/month.
+Spotify has a device limit for downloads, which is five devices, each with a download limit of 10,000 songs.

-YouTube Music Premium is $9.99/month for a single user and $14.99/month for a family plan of up to 6 users over 13 years of age — you have to be at least 13 years old to have a Google account.
-It removes ads and unlocks background playback and offline playback for YouTube Music.
-For an extra $2/month — $11.99 for a single user or $17.99 for a family plan — you can get YouTube Premium, which gets rid of ads and enables background/offline playback in YouTube, YouTube Music, YouTube Kids, YouTube Gaming, YouTube VR, as well as giving users premium features in Google Play Music and access to YouTube Originals content.
+YouTube Music Premium is $9.99/month for a single user and $14.99/month for a family plan of up to six users over 13 years of age (you have to be at least 13 years old to have a Google account).
+It removes ads and unlocks background playback and offline playback.
+For an extra $2/month — $11.99 for a single user or $17.99 for a family plan — you get YouTube Premium, which gets rid of ads and enables background/offline playback in YouTube, YouTube Music, YouTube Kids, YouTube Gaming, YouTube VR, and access to YouTube Originals content.

-Spotify has over 30 million songs in its catalog, and while YouTube Music doesn't give out a hard number for the songs in its catalog, it doesn't matter what the official number is, because that would only count the official songs YouTube Music hosts through its deals with record labels.
+Spotify has over 50 million songs in its catalog.
+While YouTube Music doesn't give out a hard number for the songs in its catalog, it doesn't matter since that would only count the official songs YouTube Music hosts through its deals with record labels.

 And there is so much more to YouTube Music's selection than that.

-YouTube Music has official songs and albums from the record labels, and to that it adds official music videos, live concert videos — both official and fan-uploaded, fan covers, remixes, and mashups.
-Then there's also the millions upon millions of songs that aren't in YouTube Music's official library, nor any official streaming library, in many cases.
+YouTube Music has official songs and albums from the record labels but it also offers official music videos, live concert videos — both official and fan-uploaded, fan covers, remixes, and mashups.
+There's also millions upon millions of songs that aren't in YouTube Music's official library, nor any official streaming library in many cases.

 Some of this fan-uploaded content is illegal.
 When copyright holders serve DMCA requests, YouTube pulls that content, but that's a constant game of whack-a-mole that most labels don't have the time or resources to play.
-There are also labels that have folded, songs that have partially or entirely lapsed/frozen rights, songs that labels have lost, and much of that music is only available via fan uploads, so YouTube Music will be the only legitimate streaming service that can even hope to have them unless the service has a personal music locker.
+Some labels have folded, songs that have partially or entirely lapsed/frozen rights, songs that labels have lost, and much of that music is only available via fan uploads.
+That means YouTube Music might be the only legitimate streaming service that has a lot of music.

-In short: Spotify has more official songs, but YouTube has far, far more music that's actually available to listen to.
+In short: Spotify may have more official songs, but YouTube has far, far more music that's actually available to listen to.

-Stations and Mixtapes — A battle of algorithms
+YouTube Music vs. Spotify: Stations and mixtapes — A battle of algorithms

 Spotify is known for its algorithms.
-From the Daily Mixes that will adjust and tweak their listening-based stations every day to the much-beloved Discover Weekly to everyday artist- and playlist-based radio stations, Spotify's recommendations are consistently lauded by tech enthusiasts and music addicts alike.
-They even break out the algorithm-based Daily Mixes into several different mixes so that you can get more rock recommendations without the teeny pop you play for your daughter sneaking in.
+From the Daily Mixes that will tweak listening-based stations every day to the much-beloved Discover Weekly, Spotify's recommendations are consistently lauded by tech enthusiasts and music addicts alike.
+They even break out the algorithm-based Daily Mixes into several different mixes so you can get more rock recommendations without the teeny pop you play for your daughter sneaking in.

-Your Mixtape may be a bit diverse in its genres since everything is in one mix, rather than separated by genre/type like Spotify, but Your Mixtape dials into your tastes very, very quickly.
+The Supermix may be a bit diverse in its genres since everything is in one mix, rather than separated by genre/type like Spotify, but it dials into your tastes very quickly.
 YouTube Music has years of YouTube history to feed its radio algorithms as well as the recommendations that litter the Home feed.
-Spotify's algorithms may package things a little better with Daily Mixes 1-7, but those 7 mixes still haven't learned me as well in months as YouTube Music has in a week.
+Now that YouTube Music has finally added in its own seven daily mixes as well as new mood mixes all on top of the ever-evolving offline Supermix, Spotify's lead is narrowing even more.

 Then we have Offline Mixtape, one of the features of the original YouTube Music.
-Offline Mixtape takes the algorithm from Your Mixtape and uses it to generate a playlist that is regenerated and re-downloaded daily.
-You choose how many songs the playlist includes, up to 100, and it presents you with a new mix every day to rock out to during your commute.
-Offline Mixtape is a downloadable Daily Mix, something that not even Spotify's many mixes can do.
+Offline Mixtape takes the algorithm from Supermix and uses it to create a playlist that is regenerated and re-downloaded daily.
+You choose how many songs the playlist includes, up to 500, and it presents you with a new mix every day to rock out to during your commute.
+Offline Mixtape is an auto-downloaded Daily Mix, something that not even Spotify's many mixes can do.

-YouTube Music is still its early stages and is lacking a great many features.
-There are serious UI bugs, especially when using the app offline, casting, and trying to manage or browse your own library, as every category in Your Library is sorted by date added rather than name.
+YouTube Music is starting to mature, but it is still lacking many features.
+There are some UI bugs, especially when using the app offline, casting, and at times even trying to manage or browse your own library.

-YouTube Music's audio quality right now is stuck at average.
-Spotify offers audio streaming qualities up to 320 kbps via Spotify Premium's "Extreme" audio quality option, whereas YouTube Music's current music quality in the app is about 128 kbps.
-YouTube Music has told Android Central that more robust audio quality settings are coming in an upcoming update, but they're not here quite yet.
-Spotify also has Android Auto support, something every music subscription service should have in 2018, and video-based YouTube Music needs that even more than most.
+YouTube Music's audio quality right now maxes out at 256 kbps, whereas Spotify offers audio streaming qualities up to 320 kbps via Spotify Premium's "Extreme" audio quality option.
+YouTube Music has told Android Central that more robust audio quality settings are set for an upcoming update, but they're not here quite yet.
+Thankfully, each service does offer Android Auto support, something every music subscription service should have in 2020.

 For now, YouTube Music sounds fine unless you're an audio snob, and it's a bit buggy.
 We expect things to improve soon, but we have to compare what we have right now.